 Do it yourself

-Premade packages of food, fresh or frozen, are convenient but also expensive.
-They can be convenient but not worth the expense.
-Most of the time you can make them cheaper yourself.
+Premade packaged food, fresh or frozen, is convenient but also expensive.
+They can be convenient but not always worth the expense.
+Most of the time, you can make them cheaper yourself.

 Follow the deals

 Electronic coupons are an easy way to get back money on items you are already planning to buy.
 Use the electronic coupons for the store you already shop at by checking out the store’s website.
 Or you can use apps like Ibotta, which allows you to easily get money back for what you purchased by just taking a picture of your receipt with the app.